zseta/scylladb-docs-homepage/manual/master/upgrade/upgrade-guides/upgrade-guide-from-2026.x-to-2026.3/upgrade-guide-from-2026.x-to-2026.3.md

 ### Download and install the new release

 Before upgrading, check what version you are running now using `scylla --version`.
-You should take note of the current version in case you want to [rollback](#rollback-2026-1-to-2026-2) the upgrade.
+You should take note of the current version in case you want to [rollback](#rollback) the upgrade.

 Debian/Ubuntu

-1. Update the ScyllaDB deb repo to 2026.2.
+1. Update the ScyllaDB deb repo to 2026.3.
    > ```console
    > sudo wget -O /etc/apt/sources.list.d/scylla.list https://downloads.scylladb.com/deb/debian/scylla-2026.2.list
    > ```